dandigby80/nullsoda/README.md

 No corporations.
 No ads.
 Just code, caffeine and curiosity.

+Remember though digital drifters, these tools are for experimenting on your own networks, we want to keep things chill and stay out of other peoples stuff!

 ## Current Tools

 - **Scanwave** - A lightweight network scanner, starting simple and evolving over time.